ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial2.md

 ### Concatenate Files

 File Concatenation merges two files together.
-If we concatenate **sf-salaries-2011-2013.csv** with **sf-salaries-2014.csv**, the data from sf-salaries-2014.csv will be appended to the end of sf-salaries-2011-2013.csv.
+If we concatenate **sf-salaries-2011-2013.csv** with **sf-salaries-2014.csv**, the data from **sf-salaries-2014.csv** will be appended to the end of **sf-salaries-2011-2013.csv**.
 A typical use case for a user to use this feature is when they have similar large datasets that they want to merge together.
 The manual process to combine large datasets is inconvenient, so file concatenation was created to do the operation instantly.

 1\.
 Before we merge the csv files, we must place them in the same folder.
-Click on sf-salaries-2011-2013.csv row, it will highlight in blue, then press copy and in the copy window select the sf-salaries-2014 folder to copy the csv file to it.
+Click on **sf-salaries-2011-2013.csv** row, it will highlight in blue, then press copy and in the copy window appears, select the **sf-salaries-2014** folder and press **Copy** to copy the csv file to it.

 ![copy_to_sf_salaries_2014](/assets/using-the-command-line-to-manage-hdfs/tutorial2/copy_to_sf_salaries_2014.png)

 2\.
 We will merge two large files together by selecting them both and performing concatenate operation.
-Navigate to the sf-salaries-2014 folder.
-Select sf-salaries-2011-2013.csv, hold shift and click on sf-salaries-2014.csv.
+Navigate to the **sf-salaries-2014** folder.
+Select **sf-salaries-2011-2013.csv**, hold shift and click on **sf-salaries-2014.csv**.
 Click the concatenate button.
 The files will be downloaded into the **Download** folder on your local machine.

 ![concatenate_csv_files](/assets/using-the-command-line-to-manage-hdfs/tutorial2/concatenate_csv_files.png)